GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 # Moving Quests

-1. If you need to move a quest to a new tab, get the quest ID.
+1. If you need to move a quest to a new tab, get the quest ID or name.
+You can right-click a quest and click "Copy Quest ID" to copy it to your clipboard.
 2. Click the destination tab, and select the Add/Remove quests button.
-3. Search for the quest id on the right side, click + to add it to the quests for that tab.
+3. Search for the quest id or name on the right side, click + to add it to the quests for that tab.
 4. Go back to the original tab and select the Add/Remove quests button.
 5. Find the quest in the left side, and hit the - to remove it.
 6. Quests can be in more than one tab.
 Important information quests should get added to the Tips and Tricks tab.
 Just dont remove it from the original location in that case.